roelj/inklingreader/README.md

 * Automatically use different colors when the "new layer" is pressed multiple times.
 * Give control over stroke pressure.
 * Export timing information in JSON.
+* Interact with the timeline of your drawing

 Integration with Inkscape
 -------------------------